Dharma Initiative: Station 3: The Swan

 The Swan was planned to be a laboratory used by the Dharma Initiative for research on electromagnetism.
-In the episode "The Incident", Dharma Initiative member Radzinsky claimed when complete, the Swan Station would allow manipulation of electromagnetism that "would change the world".
-According to the feature "Access Granted" on the third season Blu-ray, Dharma drilled into the earth and hit an area containing a large electromagnetic buildup, which their drilling released.
+In the episode "The Incident", Dharma member Radzinsky claimed that when complete, the Swan would allow manipulation of electromagnetism that "would change the world".
+According to the feature "Access Granted" on the third season Blu-ray, Dharma drilled into the earth and ruptured a pocket containing a large electromagnetic buildup, which their drilling released.
 The Swan was built over this area to act as a cork.
-Dharma then came up with a scheme to "dam" the leak but with the drawback that the field built up behind the dam and would eventually break it.
+Dharma came up with a way to "discharge" the leak.
 A failsafe key could be used to permanently "seal" the leak.
 The specific event happened in July 1977, as revealed in "The Incident", and necessitated the evacuation of the island.

-On the station's orientation film, Doctor Marvin Candle explains that an "incident" occurred early in the station's experiments.
-An edit to the film, which according to Inman was made by Radzinsky, removed specific details of this incident.
+On the station's orientation film, Dr Marvin Candle explains that an "incident" occurred early in the station's experiments.
+An edit to the film removed specific details of this incident.
 This event required the entire Swan station area to be sealed with a large amount of concrete "like Chernobyl" (according to Sayid and Daniel Faraday) to contain the dangerous energy.
-This caused a consistent build-up of electromagnetic energy, which resulted in a change of the station's focus: a two-member crew, replaced every 540 days, were instructed to enter a numeric code into a microcomputer terminal every 108 minutes.
-The station is equipped with a split-flap display timer, which is interfaced to a microcomputer terminal and connected to an alarm system.
+This caused a consistent build-up of electromagnetic energy, which resulted in a change of the station's use: a two-member crew, replaced every 540 days, were instructed to enter the numbers 4, 8, 15, 16, 23, and 42 into a microcomputer terminal every 108 minutes.